-OK now back to the lamb.
-Here’s where you can poke your toothpick to check for doneness.
+OK now back to the lamb cake.
+Here’s where you can poke your toothpick into the lamb cake to check for doneness.
 Now Wilton explains that baking AND cooling are very important.
 They explain that now that it’s baked the cake needs a chance to cool down and firm up.
-Take the pan out of the oven, put it on a wire rack and leave it closed up for 5 minutes.
+Take the pan out of the oven, put it on a wire rack, and leave it closed up for 5 minutes.

-After 5 minutes are up, cut the kitchen string and carefully remove the top half of the pan (which is the lamb’s back, the pan with the hole in it).
-Let the cake cool for 5 more minutes.
+After 5 minutes are up, cut the kitchen string and carefully remove the top half of the lamb cake pan (which is the lamb’s back, the pan with the hole in it).
+Let the Easter lamb cake cool for 5 more minutes.

 Now you’re going to be flipping it and cooling it some more, so put the pan back on.